NoelJustine/7OOP-PORTFOLIO/FINALS/Lab6/index.md

 ### Step 5

-Add the ff: Functions in the GUI .
+Add the following Functions in the GUI.
 Choose 1 only

-1. Insert a Label and Text widget that will display the ff: infos:
+**Insert a Label and Text widget** that will display the following infos:
 - the total Number of Records,
 - Car Model with the Highest Price,
 - Total Number of Manual Cars